 The layer details and the impedance calculation steps are the same as we saw in the previous option.
 The only difference is that now the BGA fan-out recommendations are available at the bottom.
 This provides the following information:

-Designing a precise and detailed stack-up at the initial stages of a layout reduces unnecessary board re-spins, optimizes the costs, and increases manufacturability.
+Designing a precise and detailed stack-up at the initial stages of a layout reduces unnecessary board re-spins, optimizes the cost, and increases manufacturability.
 Our Stackup Designer will assist you to make the right decisions before designing the layout.

 Fabrication, Procurement, & Assembly.
 PCBs fully assembled in as fast as 5 days.